 It is important to note that such an order cannot be used against a judgment debtor who is unemployed, self-employed or in the armed forces (nor where the judgment debtor is a company).

-A Third-party Debt Order
+A Third-Party Debt Order

 Similar to an application for a charging order, this involves a two-stage process whereby the judgment creditor first seeks an interim third-party debt order (without notice to the judgment debtor) and, following this, a hearing will take place where the court determines whether to make the debt order final.
-In this regard, the third party is able to object to the order and able to intervene to attempt to prevent the order being made.
+At that point the third party is able to object to the order and to intervene to attempt to prevent the order being made.
 It is usually not possible to obtain a third-party debt order in respect of debts that the debtor does not have full entitlement to (such as a joint debt or future debt) or the court does not have jurisdiction over (such as a debt owed in another country).

 Enforcement by Taking Control of Goods

-The judgment creditor may be able to apply to the court to seek to take control of the judgment debtor's goods with the purpose of selling those goods to pay the judgment debt.
+The judgment creditor may be able to apply to the court to seek to take control of the judgment debtor's goods for the purpose of selling those goods to pay the judgment debt.
 This involves instructing an enforcement agent to collect and sell the goods (by entering the judgment debtor's premises).

 Monies owing under a judgment are a debt and it may also be open to seek to instigate insolvency proceedings for non-payment (applying to make an individual bankrupt or a corporate entity insolvent).